Babunshil/Dj-drum-kit/README.md

 This is a virtual DJ drum kit created using HTML, CSS, and JavaScript.
 It allows users to create beats and rhythms using various drum sounds and effects, making it a convenient tool for musicians and DJs to experiment with and create their own music.

 # Features
-7 different drum sounds, including kick, snare, hi-hat, cymbals, and more Interactive UI with clickable drum pads and buttons Effects such as delay and reverb to add depth and texture to your beats Responsive design that works on desktop and mobile devices
+7 different drum sounds, including kick, snare, hi-hat, cymbals, and more.
+Interactive UI with clickable drum pads and buttons.
+Effects such as delay and reverb to add depth and texture to your beats.
+Responsive design that works on desktop and mobile devices.

 # play